Today, I’m feeling grumpy.

 - Finding others who can relate and who just “get it”.

-I am on the brink of a turning point and I have to make some big decisions.
+I feel in like I am on the brink of a turning point and I have to make some big decisions.

 I’m pretty sure all of this stress I’ve been experiencing has just been brewing from my new business idea.
-It’s big step in a new direction, which is both exciting and scary as fuck, but I feel like it’s the right one for me.
+It’s big step in a new direction, which is both exciting and scary as f*ck, but I feel like it’s the right one for me.